matt0x6F/sre_wiki/index.md

 Intro
 ======

 This is a collection of resources and things I've learned throughout my time in cloud systems development and operations.
+A lot of things were taken off of websites or books that I've never recorded sources of.
+If you recognize the source or are the owner of said information, I'd love to link you.
+I in no way claim I manufactured all of this information on my own.

-## Mantras
+## SRE Mantras
 * Ensure "Canary" deployments with fraction of traffic/instances.
 * Don't admire the problem, rollback first, root cause later.
 * Standardize monitoring, narrow down metrics.
 * Don't alert on every problem.
 Monitor user pain and alert on those.
+*- Daniel Torres*